-Dropsy is the name given to a medical condition that affects many fish, including all varieties of Betta.
-The Betta splendens, also known as the Siameses Fighting Fish, is a species of freshwater fish that is known for its magnificent bright colors.
+Dropsy is the name given to a medical condition that affects many fish, including all varieties of betta.
+The Betta splendens, also known as the Siamese fighting fish, is a species of freshwater fish that is known for its magnificent bright colors.

 Dropsy in betta affects the abdomen of the fish, causing it to swell significantly as a result of water retention.
 It gives the abdomen an abnormally distended look.